Today, it could be your best option to achieve financial well-being in retirement.

 1 2016 Survey of Consumer Finances, The Urban Institute, November 2017.

-2 If part of your loan is held in a line of credit you can draw from it for a period of 10 years—the unused portion will grow each month for 7 years, at a rate that’s equal to the sum of the interest rate plus the annual mortgage insurance premium rate.
+2 If part of your loan is held in a line of credit, you can draw from it for a period of 10 years—the unused portion will grow each month for 7 years, at an annual rate of 1.5% compounded monthly.

 3 Real estate taxes, homeowners insurance, and property maintenance required.